 Words by: Ryan Morse.

 Kelly Fin is a video jockey, graphic designer, animator, projection mapper, and self-described “realtime creator” currently based in the Midwest.
 She comes directly out of the massive, albeit tight-knit, former Bassnectar community alongside rising artists like DATA_BYTE, Wreckno, Ravenscoon, and more.
-With some three years under her belt, she has already established an impressive portfolio and fast-growing fanbase community under her page, The Art of Kelly Fin.
+With some three years under her belt, she has already established an impressive portfolio and fast-growing fanbase community under her Facebook page, The Art of Kelly Fin.

 Graduating recently with a B.A. in Animation from the University of Michigan in 2019, Fin has come a long way in only short time.
-She was already building her portfolio en entire year before graduation, developing customer visual packages for the likes of UHNK, iLL.Gates, HE$H, and Claude VonStroke.
-Beyond her already-thriving résumé, which includes work with the some top-ranking producers on the global dance music circuit, Fin’s senior project is worthy of mention for how she transformed the historic Michigan Bell Building in Detroit into a immersive, projection-mapped display of bubbles, patterns, and lights.
+She was already building her portfolio en entire year before graduation, developing customer visual packages for the likes of UHNK, HE$H, iLL.Gates, and Claude VonStroke.
+Beyond her already-thriving résumé, which includes work with some top-ranking producers on the global dance music circuit, Fin’s senior project is worthy of mention for how she transformed the historic Michigan Bell Building in Detroit into an immersive, projection-mapped display of bubbles, patterns, and lights.

 Fin’s mission revolves around finding “the precise moment of creative energy that lifts projects to exceptionalism.”
 Driven by a fierce love for creative action and flow, it’s a vision that is “symbiotic with [her] physical senses and “overtakes all other thoughts and emotions.”
 As she explains further on her website, “my goal is to evolve into a being that can create everything that I ‘see’ when I hear music” while becoming “a leader in designing the immersive entertainment of tomorrow.”